elasticio/api-docs/source/includes/_users.md

 ### Authorization
-This request is authorized to a user with `Admin` role to retrieve users belong to his Organization.
-User with `TenantAdmin` role (contact support to get this role) can retrieve users from all Organizations of the Tenant.
+This request is authorized to a user with `TenantAdmin` role (contact support to get this role) can retrieve users from all Contracts of the Tenant.

 #### Returns